zekavat-ITRC/Persian-scene-text-recognition-Dataset/README.md

 gdown --id 1oXB7667IZ0Iy4zceXDyUNr5SQwmemOSM
 ```

+You can also get the dataset from [our website](http://zekavat.itrc.ac.ir/)

 The scene_word_dataset.zip includes images and annotation files.
 An annotation file (gt.txt) is also provided.
 Each line of this file includes the name of one of the cropped word images and the text in that image in double quotation.
 The name and the text are separated with comma.